MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/isv-landing-zone.md

 Examples of pure SaaS software include email-as-a-service, Kafka-as-a-service, cloud-data-warehouse-as-a-service, and many [SaaS listings in Azure Marketplace](https://azuremarketplace.microsoft.com/marketplace/apps?filters=saas).

 If you're a small SaaS ISV, you might not need to use multiple Azure subscriptions to deploy your resources right away.
 But as you scale, Azure's subscription limits can affect your ability to scale within a single subscription.
-Review the [enterprise-scale landing zone design principles](../enterprise-scale/design-principles.md) and familiarize yourself with the [architectural approaches for multitenancy](/azure/architecture/guide/multitenant/approaches/overview) to plan for your future growth.
+Review the [enterprise-scale landing zone design principles](../enterprise-scale/design-principles.md), particularly subscription democratization, and familiarize yourself with the [architectural approaches for multitenancy](/azure/architecture/guide/multitenant/approaches/overview) to plan for your future growth.

 ISVs building pure SaaS solutions should consider the following questions: